coding-blocks/codingblocks.com1/README.md

 [![Netlify](https://www.netlify.com/img/global/badges/netlify-color-accent.svg)](https://app.netlify.com/sites/cb-netlify-prod)
 Commits to master and PRs are automatically built and deployed by Netlify

-`staging` branch is always available to preview on http://staging--cb-netlify-prod.netlify.com

 ## Contributions and PR

- - PRs should be generated against `staging` and **never** `master`
+ - PRs should be generated against `master`
- - Check staging preview here http://staging--cb-netlify-prod.netlify.com
+ - Wait for `@codingblocks-bot` to deploy site and paste link of preview
- - If all good, then only `staging -> master` PR is made, and merged
+ - Check preview.
+If all good, then only `PR -> master` merge is made

 ## Build Setup